mrjackwills/adsbdb/README.md

 ## PATCH Routes

-When `env.allow_update` and `env.argon_hash` are correctly set, and the PATCH request contains a valid `Authorization` header, Aircraft and Callsign can be modified.
+When `env.allow_update` is correctly set, and the PATCH request contains a valid `Authorization` header, Aircraft and Callsign can be modified.

 ```https://api.adsbdb.com/v[semver.major]/aircraft/[MODE_S]```